villesundell/eos-bootdata/README.md

 This repository contains all kind of information regarding the future mainnet, including:
 * genesis.json Genesis information
-* config-example.ini A template configuration file you can use as a base for your own node
+* config-example-node.ini A template configuration file you can use as a base for your own node. **Not hardened**
 * **config.ini list of peers you can directly copy & paste to your config.ini**

 To include your node to the peer list, you can: